Strategies for Span Labeling with Large Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) are increasingly used for text analysis tasks, such as named entity recognition or error detection.
 Unlike encoder-based models, however, generative architectures lack an explicit mechanism to refer to specific parts of their input.
-This leads to a variety of ad-hoc prompting strategies for span labeling, often with inconsistent results.
-In this paper, we categorize these strategies into three families: \textit{tagging} the input text, \textit{indexing} numerical positions of spans, and \textit{matching} span content.
+This leads to a variety of ad-hoc prompting strategies for input text span labeling, often with inconsistent results.
+In this paper, we categorize these strategies into three families: \textit{tagging} the whole input text, \textit{indexing} numerical positions of spans, and \textit{matching} generated span content.
 To address the limitations of content matching, we introduce \textsc{LogitMatch}, a new constrained decoding method that forces the model's output to align with valid input spans.
-We evaluate all methods across four diverse tasks.
-We find that while tagging remains a robust baseline, \textsc{LogitMatch} improves upon competitive matching-based methods by eliminating span matching issues and outperforms other strategies in some setups.\footnote{Our code is available at \url{https://github.com/semindan/span_labeling}.}
+On four diverse tasks, we find that tagging-based methods are the most robust, but \textit{matching} methods are competitive and more token-efficient.
+Our \textsc{LogitMatch} approach improves upon \emph{matching} methods by eliminating span matching issues while retaining their performance.\footnote{Our code is available at \url{https://github.com/semindan/span_labeling}.}